EDCD/EDMarketConnector/plugin/ARCHITECTURE.md

 Event callbacks are scanned for and stored as described in the decorator section.

-The choice to load callbacks _before_ on_load is called is intentional -- To prevent on_load from modifying callbacks.
+The choice to load callbacks _before_ on_load is called is intentional -- To prevent `on_load` from modifying callbacks.
 If a user wants dynamically generated callbacks, they must do so in `__init__`.
 This is a design choice that may be changed, but was made to allow for assumptions that may or may not be made in implementation.

 ## Event Engine

+!!
+TODO